Latest updates - June 12, 2025

 At the public information meeting for Phase 3 of the District’s West Interceptor-Shorewood Relief (Phases 1-3) project, we presented design and restoration plans, tentative construction sequence and schedule (subject to change), planned detours and resources for the public during construction.
 The presentation was followed by a Q&A period.

 Postcards with information about project meetings were sent to residents within 300 to 400 feet of the project.
+Additional postcards were also sent about the project.

 In addition to the public meetings, the District has been in ongoing coordination discussions with utilities, municipalities, hospitals, the railroad and other agencies and stakeholders.